It’s never too late

 — No, thank you.
 It’s my first time here—I don’t know where to start.

-The receptionist invited Marina to sit and left briefly.
+The receptionist invited Mary to sit and left briefly.

 She returned with a stylish woman.